Apps: Wixie®

 Further connecting that image to synonyms, antonyms, non-examples, and contexts helps them become more sophisticated users of vocabulary.

-Start by modelling strategies students can use when they encounter a word they do not know.
+Start by modeling strategies students can use when they encounter a word they do not know.
 For example, when you are reading aloud to your class and you encounter a word you think students may not know, ask them to guess at it’s meaning.
 Work together to identify a list of strategies they use, such as:

 Encourage students to write down new words they encounter as they are reading.
 When you have a good list of these words, practice the strategies above to explore the meaning (and spelling) of each word.